Skip to main content

 A strong password is hard for others to guess or crack.
 A unique password means you use a different one for every account.
 Together they protect you because:

 • If one site is breached, attackers often try the same email and password on other sites.
 Reused passwords multiply the damage.
-Credential stuffing attacks rely on exactly this: leaked lists of usernames and passwords are tried on many services.
+Credential stuffing attacks rely on exactly this: leaked lists of usernames and passwords are tried on many services automatically by bots that can test thousands of sites in minutes.

 • Short or simple passwords can be guessed or cracked by automated tools.
 Dictionary words, names, and short strings fall quickly.
-Longer, random passwords are much harder to crack and aren't in breach databases.
+Longer, random passwords are much harder to crack and aren't found in breach databases.
+Modern GPUs can test billions of password hashes per second, so short passwords offer almost no resistance.

 • Unique passwords limit the blast radius: one leaked password doesn't unlock your email, bank, or work accounts.
-Even if a less important site is compromised, your critical accounts stay protected.
+Even if a less important site is compromised, your critical accounts stay protected because no other service shares that credential.

 So the goal is: long, random, and different for every important account.
-A password manager plus a generator makes that achievable.
+A password manager plus a generator makes that achievable without requiring you to memorise dozens of complex strings.

 What Makes a Password Strong?